wpilibsuite/frc-docs/source/docs/software/basic-programming/coordinate-system.rst

 Mecanum drivetrain example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mecanum drivetrains are holonomic, meaning they have the ability to move side-to-side.
-This type of drivetrain can move forward/backward and rotate around the Z axis like non-holonomic drivetrains, but it can also move side-to-side along the robot's Y axis.
+This type of drivetrain can move forward/backward and rotate around the Z axis like differential drivetrains, but it can also move side-to-side along the robot's Y axis.
 Consider a common arcade drive scheme using a single joystick where the driver pushes the joystick forward/backward for forward/backward robot movement, pushes the joystick left/right to move side-to-side, and twists the joystick to rotate the robot.

 .. tab-set-code::